prchlmrie/trend-pulse/README.md

 # TrendPulse
-TrendPulse: A decision-support system that augments inventory planning using trend signals
+TrendPulse: An AI-powered trend detection system that analyzes online data and recommends what products small vendors should sell before the trend peaks.